Quick Shapes

 2. Geometry Modeling

-- Holes: Any number of inner closed polygons.
-Holes are automatically subtracted from the gross area.
+- Holes: Any number of inner closed polygons subtracted from gross area.
+Edit hole vertices or place templated voids with X/Y offset.

 The preview plot shows the filled outer polygon (blue) and subtracted holes (white) with live updates on every point change.